Employee Well-being & Resilience are Critical to Your Bottom Line

 Outperform low-engaged companies by 202% (Dale Carnegie, 2017).

-Your ROI: Based on the same numbers as above, if your 35 disengaged employees go through engagement training, that's an increase of $84,000 in profits.
+Your ROI: Based on the same numbers as above, if your 35 disengaged employees go through resilience and well-being training, that's an increase of $84,000 in profits.
 Now, being realistic, not every employee is going to convert from disengaged to engaged.
 Let's say, based on this, nearly half of those 35 employees become engaged as a result of implementing a customized employee engagement program.
 That saves you nearly $300,000 in lost productivity and yields additional profit earnings at about $42,000, totaling $342,000 in savings and additional profit.

-Company Leaders are Critical to Employee Engagement
+Leaders are Critical to Employee Well-being & Engagement

 - Leaders who focus on strengths drastically lower employees' rate of disengagement - down to less than 1% (Gallup, 2009).